 The Shih Tzu New Year's Resolution Challenge

-We'd like to challenge you to choose one, some or all of these goals to keep your Shih Tzu healthy & safe and make a commitment to follow it for the year.
+We're encouraging you to make a commitment to one, some, or all of these goals to keep your Shih Tzu healthy & safe and stick with it all year.

 Which resolution will you choose?